Quadratic Binary Optimization with Graph Neural Networks: From Combinatorial Optimization to Graph Learning Problems

-As stated in Proposition \ref{prop:learnmap}, we seek to utilize a node classification GNN to approximate BP solutions.
+As stated in Proposition \ref{prop:learnmap}, we seek to utilize a node classification GNN to approximate QUBO solutions.
 Therefore, and in light of our discussion about homophilic and heterophilic datasets in Section \ref{sec:relatedGNN}, it is important to understand the properties of the solutions that we wish to approximate.
 We now analyze the sensitivity of the solution $\bfx_{o}$ with respect to the observed vector $\bfb$.

-\textbf{The Landscape of the Map $q(\cdot)$.} To justify the ability to learn a map, $q:\mathbb{R}^k \rightarrow {\mathbb B}^k$, from the observed vector $\bfb$ to the BP solution, $\bfx_o$, we need to understand the behavior of the function $q(\bfb)$, and its sensitivity to changes in $\bfb$.
-While such analysis is not known to us for the general case, there are specific problems with physical interpretation that are thoroughly studied, as discussed in \cref{ex:ising_sensitivityLearning}.
+\paragraph{The Landscape of the Map $q(\cdot)$.} To justify the ability to learn a map, $q:\mathbb{R}^k \rightarrow {\mathbb B}^k$, from the observed vector $\bfb$ to the QUBO solution, $\bfx_o$, we need to understand the behavior of the function $q(\bfb)$, and its sensitivity to changes in $\bfb$.
+While such analysis is not known to us for the general case, there are specific problems with physical interpretation, as in \cref{ex:ising_sensitivityLearning}.

-\begin{example}[The Ising model solution sensitivity is piece-wise constant] Consider the Ising model with constant coefficients \cite{dziarmaga2005dynamics, duminil2016new}, that reads:
+\begin{example}[The Ising model solution sensitivity is piece-wise constant] Consider the Ising model with constant coefficients \cite{duminil2016new,dziarmaga2005dynamics}, that reads:

 where $\bfe$ is a vector of ones, the matrix $\bfA$ is binary and $b$ is a scalar.
 The solution, $\bfx_o$, remains fixed for a continuous range of $b$, and it changes rapidly at some $b_{c}$ that is called the critical value.
 That is, in this case of the Ising model, we have that $d\bfx_o/db$ is a piece-wise constant function. \end{example}